andre-st/goodreads-toolbox/recentrated.md

 ### Dos and don'ts:

 - don't use the "All" or "Read" shelves; be picky, use a separate single purpose shelf
-- don't run this on more than one of your shelves; it's possible but better use a single purpose shelf
+- don't run this on more than one of your shelves; it's feasible but better use a single purpose shelf
 - don't use this program with well known fiction books that get a lot of reviews; some books receive 300 ratings every day = no insights, readers too random
 - create and [populate](http://i0.wp.com/theeverscholar.com/wp-content/uploads/2015/03/goodreads3.jpg)